Donearm/Scientia/content/travels/Places_to_Visit.md

 * Praia de Alvor - south of Alvor, just west of Portimao
 * Praia do Martinhal - east of Sagres

+# Africa

+## Egypt

+A second trip to mainly visit what I missed in the first and return on the best places (north to south):

+* Cairo: Museum of Islamic Art, Mosque of Ibn Tulun
+* Gizah Pyramids
+* Saqqara: Red, Black and Djoser Pyramids.
+The Serapeum
+* Obydos: Osireion and Temple of Seti I
+* Abu Simbel

 # Americas

 ## Mexico